Performant Tridiagonal Factorization of Skew-Symmetric Matrices: Experimental results

 \subsection{Impact of optimizations}

 The performance of the blocked right-looking factorization (with and without pivoting), using an unblocked left-looking algorithm for the panel factorization, is presented in Fig.~\ref{fig:opt}, using one socket (64 threads).
 Performance for the implementation employing various steps of optimization (as discussed below) are presented.
 Four different algorithmic block sizes are tested, from the top row to the bottom: 128, 192, 256, and 512.
 For reference: BLIS's {\sc gemm} is tuned to yield best performance for a rank-k update where $ k = 256 $ (parameter $ k_C $ in Fig.~\ref{fig:BLIS} for the processor used here).
-Using a larger block size trades spending more time in the unblocked panel factorization with aggregating more computation into each higher-performing level-3 update of the remaining matrix.
-As is observed in the graphs, using a block sizer larger than 256 yields no further benefits since it breaks the update of the trailing matrix into multiple updates while casting more computation in the panel factorization.
+Using a larger block size trades spending more time in the unblocked panel factorization with casting more computation in each higher-performing level-3 update of the trailing matrix.
+As observed, using a block size larger than 256 yields no further benefits since it breaks the update of the trailing matrix into multiple updates while casting more computation in the panel factorization.

 In the same figure, we report the impact of the accumulation of a sequence steps that implement optimizations described in Section~\ref{sec:implementation}.
 We start with: \begin{description} \item[Step~0] The blocked right-looking algorithm (Variant 1) is employed, calling the unblocked left-looking algorithm.
 Both $L$ and $T$ are stored in $X$ as they are computed and updates involving the diagonal of $L$ are unfused, as in (\ref{eqn:split_update1})--(\ref{eqn:split_update2}).
 The implementations call BLIS's existing BLAS functionality plus the {\sc skew\_rank2} operation from Fig.~\ref{fig:BLAS2-like}, which is easily derived from {\sc syr2}. \end{description} Next, we apply optimizations that affect the performance of level-2 functionality: \begin{description} \item[Step~1] Fused level-2 operations {\sc skew\_tridiag\_gemv} and {\sc gen\_rank2} are introduced, without parallelization.
 Optimizing the former has a very small (but positive) impact, as might be expected from the fusion of a vector computation with the {\sc gemv} operation.
 The latter reduces the number of memory accesses compared to two general rank-1 updates ({\sc ger}).